Client: Town of Truckee

 - Improve the recreational and aesthetic value of Trout Creek.

-Restoration design efforts are being pursued in multiple phases and will be completed in 2013.
-Implementation will occur as funding becomes available to upgrade and replace existing infrastructure and utilities.
+Restoration design and implementation is being pursued in multiple phases as funding becomes available to upgrade and replace existing infrastructure and utilities.
 Waterways’ role includes project planning, restoration design, stormwater management planning, project permitting, and stakeholder review.